sailfishos-patches/patchmanager/doc/example_patch.json.md

  - display\_name: The name of the patch, as it will show in the patch list
  - version: a version string.
 It MUST be in the format X.Y.Z
- - author: name of the principle patch author or maintainer.
+ - author: name of the principal patch author or maintainer.
 Either use your real name, as displayed on Github or Twitter, or use your usual nickname.
  - compatible: a list of SailfishOS releases the patch works on.
-Versions MUST be given in full,  e.g. "3.3.0.16", using just "3.3" is invalid.
+Versions MUST be given in full, e.g. "3.3.0.16" (using just "3.3" is invalid).

 Optional:
  - description: explains a bit more what the patch actually does